 Importantly, the plan does not identify new revenues such as raising the gas tax.
 Instead, the Administration is seeking to find $200 billion in savings from other areas of the federal budget.

 The plan also has “Additional Provisions for Infrastructure Improvements” which includes changes to the Capital Investment Grants program.
 Under the proposed initiative, current law would be amended to include value capture financing as a prerequisite for Section 5309 Capital Investment Grants (CIG), excluding small starts.
 The proposal also calls for reducing constraints on the use of public-private and public-public partnerships in the development and execution of transit capital projects.
 Finally, the proposed initiative calls for codifying the current pilot program for section 5309 CIG projects which offers participants a more streamlined approach to the full funding grant agreement process and broader authority to proceed with construction.
 While the current pilot program caps the federal share of project costs at 25%, the proposed infrastructure initiative would increase the federal share to 50% of project costs.
-You can view the plan in its entirety here.

 Capital Investment Grants Program Annual Report Released